A. Thoughts to begin with as we study the Bible.

 1. The philosophical importance of knowing God as creator.

 a.
-The philosopher Jean-Paul Sarte stated the essential problem of philosophy: there is something, instead of nothing.
+The philosopher Jean-Paul Sartre and many others have stated the essential problem of philosophy: that there is something, instead of nothing.
 Why?
 Everything else in our life flows from the answer to this question.

 i.
 If everything around us, including ourselves, is the result of random, meaningless occurrences apart from the work of a creating God, then it says something about who I am, and where I, and the whole universe, are going.
-Then the only dignity or honor we bestow upon men is pure sentimentality, because I don’t have any more significance than an amoebae; then there is no greater law in the universe than survival of the fittest.
+If that is the case then the only dignity or honor we bestow upon men is pure sentimentality, because we don’t have any more significance than an amoeba and there is no greater law in the universe than survival of the fittest.

 b.
 Some 100 years ago, there was a great German philosopher named Arthur Schopenhauer.
 By habit, he usually dressed like a vagrant, and one day he sat on a park bench in Berlin, deep in thought.
 His appearance made a policeman suspicious, so the policeman asked the philosopher “Who are you?”
 Schopenhauer answered, “I would to God I knew.”

 i.
-And the only way we can ever really find out who we are is from God.
+The only way we can ever really find out who we are is from God.
 The best place to find out begins in Genesis.

 d.
-One day, students in one of Albert Einstein’s classes were saying they had decided there was no God.
-Einstein asked them how much of all the knowledge in the world they had among themselves collectively, as a class.
+There is a story saying that one day, students in a great physics professor’s class – someone like Albert Einstein – said that they had decided there was no God.
+The professor asked them how much of all the knowledge in the world they had among themselves collectively, as a class.
 The students discussed it for a while and decided they had 5% of all human knowledge among themselves.
-Einstein thought their estimate was a little generous, but he replied: “Is it possible God exists in the 95% you don’t know?”
+The professor thought their estimate was a little generous, but he asked them: “Is it possible God exists in the 95% you don’t know?”

-2. (1) A simple factual statement regarding God work as creator.
+2. (1) A simple factual statement regarding God’s work as Creator.

 In the beginning God created the heavens and the earth.